FusionAuth/fusionauth-site/site/_posts/2019-02-12-data-partners-gdpr-questions-to-ask.md

 Modern standard hash algorithms like SHA-3, Bcrypt, PBKDF2 and Scrypt are designed to make brute force attacks much more difficult.
 If they are using standard MD5, run.

-### Q: How difficult is it to increase their hash’s intensity for new users?
+### Q: How difficult is it to increase their hash's intensity for new users?
 Existing users?

 Hackers will always develop more sophisticated techniques, and computer processing power is always increasing.
 Will their system be able to adjust to protect against evolving attacks?